eccx400/Virtualization/4_Shadow_Paging/README.md

     ![](./insmod.jpeg)

     - Now because the EPT value is set to 0, the kernel is forced to use shadow paging instead of neested paging.
 After reloading the kvm-intel modules with insmod (Shadow Paging), we can count total count for each type of exit handled by KVM using shadow paging.
+Image below shows <b>shadow paging/no-EPT </b>:

     ![](./shadow_paging.png)